 Lower School: Grades 1-5

-The early grades lay a solid foundation for the exceptionally rich and rigorous academic and artistic curriculum in Middle and High school.
+The lower grades lay a solid foundation for the exceptionally rich and rigorous academic and artistic curriculum in Middle and High school.

 In a Waldorf school it is traditional that the primary class teacher stay with the children through the lower grades.
 This lasting relationship supports the social and emotional growth of the children while also affording the teacher a deep and meaningful relationship with each child that allows him or her to understand each child’s individual challenges and strengths.
 This continuity also extends to the subject matter of the lessons, as the curriculum develops from grade to grade.